Sustainable CUNY Internships

 Examples of Past Intern Work:

-Shown below are examples of projects that were considered for the 2013 program.
-Sustainable CUNY is open to similar ideas for 2014, but other project proposals related to clean tech and/or STEM will also be considered.
-Scholars will be required to present their projects’ findings and results at a term-end seminar for CUNY, Con Edison, NYC CleanTech stakeholders, and management attendees.
+Shown below are examples of previous projects.
+Sustainable CUNY is open to similar ideas, but other project proposals related to clean tech and/or STEM will also be considered.
+Scholars will be required to present their projects’ findings and results at a term- end seminar for CUNY, Con Edison, NYC CleanTech stakeholders, and management attendees.

 Successful applicants will have excellent energy engineering analysis and implementation skills, are confident speaking in both large and small settings, and have experience compiling detailed information into reports for general management.
 These positions will require the ability to work independently as well as collaborate with multiple CUNY stakeholders.